Arizona has a law that places some broad restrictions on using a mobile device (like a phone, ipad or other device) while driving. See A.R.S. 28-914.

 Fines.
 At least $75 but not more than $149 for a first violation, and at least $150 but not more than $250 for a second or subsequent violation.
-In reality, the fines a driver pays to the court will be higher than this because courts will add all sorts of ridiculous fees and surcharges to the base fines provided in the statute.
+In reality, the fines a driver pays to the court will be higher than this because courts will add all sorts of assessments and surcharges to the base fines provided in the statute.
 Here’s a post about how a $125 fine ballooned to $505 after Tempe Municipal Court added in various fees and surcharges.

 Part of the law states “a department or agency of this state may not consider a violation of this section for the purpose of determining whether the person’s driver license should be suspended or revoked.”
 This appears to mean this violation carries no points, as points are what the MVD uses to determine if they should suspend a driver’s license.